 - Traditional real estate brokerages take a material (i.e. between 10% – 50%) split of the commission you earn on a transaction.

-- If you’re a high producing agent, you very well could have the power and authority to negotiate an aggressive, in your favor, split or a cap (on commission paid to the brokerage), but you’re still giving away thousands or tens of thousands of dollars.
+- If you’re a high producing agent, you very well could have the power and authority to negotiate an aggressive, in your favor, split or a cap (on commission paid to the brokerage), but you’re still giving away thousands or tens of thousands of dollars on a recurring basis every year.

-- In addition to a commission split, traditional real estate brokerages charge monthly fees which can oftentimes be baseless and/or erroneous in the context of your real estate business.
+- On top of a commission split, traditional real estate brokerages charge what are oftentimes baseless and/or erroneous monthly fees in the context of your personal situation and real estate business.

 One illustration of this from a Keller Williams agent who switched to Stuart St James in 2020 described the following situation: a Keller Williams (KW) office charged her, a self-sufficient part-time agent who received no corporate leads, $84/month for an office fee when she never used the KW office, on top of the 30% commission split KW took, along with an extra 10% for “productivity coaching” when the agent was never able to attend a single in person day-time training class, largely because she had a full-time job outside real estate.Real Estate Agent Leaves Keller Williams Brokerage to Join Stuart St James in 2020